dgrifka/baseball_game_simulator/README.md

 # baseball_simulator
-MLB Deserve-to-Win Simulator -- STILL IN PRODUCTION
+MLB Deserve-to-Win Simulator

+I wanted to analyze how game outcomes can change, depending on when a hit occurred.
+For example, I wanted to determine if a team hit well, but struggled to string together hits.
+I essentially wanted to determine a team's "luck" factor by how their hits were dispersed in a game vs many simulations.
+For example, leaving 15 batters on base to end the game can be incredibly frustrating for fans.
+So, this can let them know that they should have won!

-First, we're utilizing launch angle and exit velocity, since I wanted to reward teams that hit the ball hard.
-I'd like to add a feature that resamples the existing outcomes, instead of LA/EV, but selfishly I just wanted to learn how to importing a model into a simulation via pickle.
+Additionally, I wanted to utilize a model that uses launch angle, exit velocity, and ballpark to determine , since I wanted to reward teams that hit the ball hard.
+In the future, I'd like to add a new sim that only resamples the existing outcomes, instead of using LA/EV, but selfishly I also wanted to my modeling skills to the test.
+I've included the methodology behind my model as an ipynb.
+Please, feel free to rip it up and improve it!

-We're essentially determining a team's "luck" factor by how their hits were dispersed in a game vs many simulations.
+In the future, I'd like to create simulations that rely on Bayesian inference (such as run distributions for the priors) to help reduce outliers.

+The data was gathered from the MLB Stats API.

+##
 Assumptions

 The number of strikeouts and walks (incl. hbp) remain the same.